Published April 22, 2019

 Rachel Notley and Canada’s Indigenous People

 The Aga Khan has a good friend in Rachel Notley (30).
 She’s not alone as far as being someone involved in his network.
 After all, it seems hard to resist him.
 However, one of the first things that Notley and Mitchell mention right away in their speeches is that the land belongs to Treaty 6 Indigenous peoples (31)!
 What a slap in the face!
 At the time of truth and reconciliation, let’s drop a huge Islamic garden in their backyard!
 Kids in Ontario have to learn Ojibwe in school, and meanwhile they are stamping out First Nations in Alberta?
-There is not even a feather in that garden for them.
+There is not even a feather in the K’s garden for them.

 There is a tiny Indigenous Garden (32) located within the larger Botanic Garden that was created in 1980.
 From the look of the pictures, not a thing has been done to the place since!
 At least the page for the Indigenous Garden includes some berries and most of a plaque about pine trees!